 For more information on HRDF please visit http://www.hrdf.com.my

-As at 2010, 92,979 degree and 57,185 diploma holders graduated from Malaysia's 20 public higher education institutions (IPTA) and other private higher education institutions (IPTS).
+Degree and diploma holders graduated from Malaysia's 20 public higher education institutions (IPTA) and other private higher education institutions (IPTS).
 These graduates are from various disciplines ranging from business management, information technology, engineering, medicine, biotechnology, science and mathematics to art and design.

 Besides universities and colleges, agencies like the Malaysia Productivity Corporation, the Malaysian Institute of Management and the Malaysian Institute of Personnel Management also provide training for management personnel.
 In addition many of Malaysia's management-level personnel have been educated overseas.